Hafting/tergen/README.md

 3 - hex tiles, isometric

 Isometric seems to double the with and halve the height.
 Compensate by changing xsize and ysize

+Add 10 to use extended terrain features.
+The terrain may then have hills of many types, such as desert hills, polar hills and so on.
+There are also volcanoes.
+You will need a tileset and a ruleset providing such graphics; this is avaliable from my freecivstuff repository.

 ### Wrap parameter
 0 - no wrap, the game map has 4 edges.
 Mercator style map, where the north and south edges are polar terrain, and equator follows the middle of the map.